 - In 2000, Rocky Mountain National Park was designated as a Globally Important Bird Area.
 280 species have been found here since the park’s creation.
 Along with a huge variety of common and migratory species, many of the species of the park are unique to the mountainous habitats of the Southern Rocky Mountains.

 - Plants are heavily controlled by the elevations.
 The lowest elevations in the park are montane forests and grassland.
 Ponderosa pine is most common.
 At higher elevations Douglas fir trees are found.
 Above 9,000 is the subalpine forest, including Engelmann spruce and subalpine fir.
 Above tree line (about 11,500 feet) is the vast alpine tundra of mostly grasses and small flowering plants.

 Where is Rocky Mountain National Park?

 Rocky Mountain National Park is located along the Rocky Mountain range in northern Colorado.
 The major gateway town to the park is Estes Park on the east side.
 Grand Lake stands outside the western entrance.
 Further directions and maps can be found at Getting to Rocky Mountain.

 More About Rocky Mountain

 We have pages on all sorts of things about Rocky Mountain National Park.
-Choose from the menu above the map, or from right here.
 We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.